zebluim/I2GDS2024/RNA_g2/README.md

 <summary>🔧 Troubleshooting</summary>
 Feature counts will make use of the SAM files and the genomic.gtf to count the features of the RNAseq data that align with the comparison genome

-At this point if you have been replicating this project exactly tyou SAM files and a gtf file, I will proced to show how to use these in Feature counts but if you get errors based on file type this is why you may have installed gffread and samtools
+At this point, if you have been replicating this project exactly your SAM files and a gtf file, I will proceed to show how to use these in Feature counts but if you get errors based on file type this is why you may have installed gffread and samtools

 If these errors arise some helpfull samtools comands are